|

 Layout?

-Some model railroad
+Some model

-sections.
+in sections.

-The big advantage of
+The big advantage

-A modular layout can save
+A modular layout

-you the time and effort of having to build a new railway layout all over again.
+can save you the time and effort of having to build a new railway layout all over again.
 Model

 railroaders who rent their homes, or move locations frequently will find building a modular